What Happens To A Director of An Insolvent Company?

 Insolvency remains a daunting arena to enter.
 Many directors hold back seeking advice on the matter not realising they may be trading Insolvently and making their position worse as a director.
 They fear what happens to a director of an insolvent company without understanding the procedure.

-Moving forward, you still hold the office of a director until a licensed IP is appointed.
+However, moving forward, you still hold the office of a director until a licensed IP is appointed.

 Once the insolvency practitioner assumes appointment, in any liquidation, your occupancy as company director ends.
 The company ceases trading (unless a trading administration).